anna099/hegel/introduction/2-preface.md

 Romanticism, as Hegel came to see it, was not concerned with *accurate thinking* at all.
 In the *Phenomenology*'s Preface, he suggests that the Romantics were reacting against the *disenchantment* brought upon the world by the science of modernity.
-(Indeed, the term 'disenchantment' was brought into sociology by Max Weber, but Weber himself borrowed it from Schiller, the Romantic.)
+(Indeed, when the term 'disenchantment' was brought into sociology by Max Weber, it was borrowed from the writing of Schiller, the Romantic.)
 However, instead of finding an alternative to this disenchantment by progressing through modernity and developing human thought, Romanticism called for a return to the spirit of pre-modern *religion*.
-'What it wants from philosophy is not so much *insight* as *edification*.'[^29] The task of Romantic philosophy, in Hegel's terms, is just 'to take what thought has torn asunder [that is, dualisms] and then to stir it all together into a smooth mélange, to *suppress* the concept that makes those distinctions, and then to fabricate the *feeling* of the essence.'[^30]
+'What it wants from philosophy is not so much *insight* as *edification*,' Hegel remarked.[^29] The task of Romantic philosophy, in Hegel's terms, is just 'to take what thought has torn asunder [that is, dualisms] and then to stir it all together into a smooth mélange, to *suppress* the concept that makes those distinctions, and then to fabricate the *feeling* of the essence.'[^30]

 In other words, the Romantics did nothing to *cure* the dualisms of modern life and thought; instead, they suppressed them and covered them up with a